The Legion of Death

-The Legion of Death is a 1918 American drama film directed by Tod Browning, and released by Metro Pictures Corporation.
+The Legion of Death is a 1918 American silent drama film directed by Tod Browning, and released by Metro Pictures Corporation.

 Plot

 As described in a film magazine, determined to lay down her life if necessary for her country, Princess Marya (Storey) mobilizes an army of Russian peasant women and is stationed in one of the front line trenches.
 German forces are about to overrun her battery when American volunteers arrive, and the Germans are dispelled.
 With autocracy abolished in Russia, Marya consents to become the wife of American Captain Rodney Willard (McCullough).